-There are three main islands to visit in the US Virgin Islands, St. Thomas, St. Croix, and St. John.
-There is also the small, but historically interesting Water Island.
+There are three main islands to visit in the US Virgin Islands; St. Thomas, St. Croix, and St. John.
+There is also the small, and historically fascinating Water Island.

-St Thomas Island is home of Charlotte Amalie and the capital of the US Virgin Islands.
-It is the most popular cruise port in the Caribbean.
-Charlotte Amalie is the principle cruise terminal as well as the location of the airport on the island.
+St. Thomas is the most popular cruise port in the Caribbean.
+St. Thomas is home of Charlotte Amalie.
+Charlotte Amalie is the capital of the US Virgin Islands.
+Charlotte Amalie is both the principle cruise terminal as well as the location island’s airport.

 St. Croix is the largest of the US Virgin Islands at 82 square miles in area.
-The island consists of two distinct towns; Christiansted and Frederiksted.
+St. Croix consists of two distinct towns; Christiansted and Frederiksted.
 The architectural quality and historic interest of the one-time Danish West Indies capital has made part of Christiansted (founded in 1734) a National Historic Site.

-St. John is primarily a US National Park and provides an incredible vantage of nature in the Caribbean.
-Friends of the Virgin Islands National Park volunteers staff an information kiosk on the island.
 Spend day after day on beach after beach, each with its own panoramic view.
-Camp under the stars, or let a friendly mongoose lead you along a woodland trail.
+Try camping under the stars.
+Let a friendly mongoose lead you along a woodland trail.
 Many of the trails end on a plateau high in the sky, offering panoramic views of white beaches, emerald cays, and turquoise waters.

-Water Island is the smallest of the US Virgin Islands at under 1.3 square miles.
-Only a short 10 minute ferry ride from St. Thomas if you’re looking for something more than shopping, but not as rugged as St. John you will find it here.
-To help get around the island you can rent golf carts.
+Water Island is the smallest of the US Virgin Islands at fewer than 1.3 square miles.
+Water Island is only a short 10-minute ferry ride from St. Thomas.
+If you’re looking for something more than shopping, you will find it on Water Island.
+To help get around Water Island golf carts can be rented right off the ferry.

-Some of the things you can do on the US Virgin Islands include sailing, scuba and skin diving, water skiing and most other water sports.
-Taking in a round of golf or horse back riding are also options if you have more time.
-If you’re staying over night take the time to enjoy the night life.
+Some of the things that can be done in the US Virgin Islands include sailing, scuba diving, skin diving, water skiing and most other water sports.
+Newer attractions like zip lining are also available.
+Taking in a round of golf or horseback riding are also options if time allows.
+If staying over night take the time to enjoy the nightlife.